Code-Institute-Submissions/JohanABlomqvist-fortunecookiepp3/README.md

 ## Acknowledgments
 - Chatgpt for being a good learningtool, asking it the right questions can give you alot of clarity on code and how to build it.
 - One of my friend's named Thomas Kjos that works in game development, giving alot of good feedback on what I need to work on.
-- Lauren-Nicole, my mentor for all the support.
+- Lauren-Nicole, my mentor for all the support and helping with ideas and how to look for things that can break the app.
 - Kera Cudmore, for all the information about the Readme-file.
 - Stack Overflow for being the great repository it is, providing solutions and answers to questions regarding code.
+- Youtube for having alot of guides to how to's and codealongs, it is surely a resource that helps in magnificent ways.